Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

 Segment Synopsis: Dr. King attempts to explain the range of the "negro's" psyche.
 Examples include: denying individual blackness, and replacing it white ideology, embracing both blackness and African origins to the fullest extent.

-Keywords: African; American; Black pride; cultural heritage; Self appreciation; W.E.B.
+Keywords: African; American; Black pride; Conspicuous consumption; Cultural heritage; E. Franklin Frazier; Homogeneity; Howard Law School; Intruder in the Dust; Middle class; Paternalism; Self appreciation; W.E.B.
 Du Bois

 Partial Transcript: Uh, how did you interpret, the assaults on you in Harlem?